(paroxetine hydrochloride) film-coated tablet

 The name of your medicine is Paroxetine GH.
 It contains the active ingredient paroxetine hydrochloride.

-Paroxetine GH may also be used to treat:
+Paroxetine GH is also used to treat:

 - Patients who may avoid and/or are fearful of social situations.